Questions and answers for pharmacists

 Insulin pump consumables – my patient is using more packs than usual

 Patients can get funding for up to 13 packs only per year.
 Each pack should last one month.
-If patient is likely to use more than this, ask the prescriber to write to PHARMAC.
+If patient is likely to use more than this, the prescriber will need to apply for a special authority waiver.

 Insulin priming - My patient uses a small amount of insulin to prime the needle before each injection.
 Can I claim for this?